lisa-read/team-pre-interview-technical-task/README.md

 1. Clone this repository
 2. Implement your solution using Terraform
 3. Use the AWS credentials we provided to plan & apply your changes into our AWS account
+   1. Deploy your changes in the region `eu-west-1`
+   2. Always prefix the name of your resources with your username (eg. `USERNAME-something` or `/USERNAME/something` for AWS LogGroups)
 4. Keep the resources provisioned and provide us a link to a Git public repository with your final solution

 ⏱️ Your solution must be provided within 3 working days of receipt of this test.